SuReLI/NeurOps/README.md

 A python implementation of growing and pruning in neural networks.

 TODO:
-* Encapsulate growing/pruning fan-in and fan-out weights (dealing with different layer types) within a model class
+* Add modifiable model classes for more complex architectures
 * Tutorials
 * Implement optimizers with neuron-wise step counts & learning rate schedules
 * Implement NORTH* metrics